“You must confront the darkness within to confront the darkness without.”

-Em gets his friends to tell their friends, and puts up flyers around local colleges and high schools.
-No one’s getting paid for their roles, beyond free food at the film shoots, but there’ll be a fancy meal at the Commander’s Palace screening.
+GM: Emil’s seen flyers all around Tulane for the movie seeking actors.
+No experience required.
+No salary either, but there will be free food at the film shoots.
+Plus a fancy meal at the Commander’s Palace screening.
 And it’ll be something to put on college applications or under “volunteer experience.”

-GM: Cécilia, sitting in one of the empty classroom’s adjacent fold-out chairs, smiles and gives them the standard “thanks so much for coming” hello that Em’s heard all morning.
-She also asks them to “slate,” which as she helpfully explains, “is a movie term for giving your name and talent agency to the auditioners… though somehow I think we can skip the second of those.”
+GM: A blonde girl sitting next to him on a fold-out chair smiles and gives Emil and Hillary a “thanks so much for coming” hello.
+Her name is Cécilia.
+The boy is Elliot.
+She asks them to “slate,” which as she helpfully explains, “is a movie term for giving your name and talent agency to the auditioners… though somehow I think we can skip the second of those.”

 “Tell me about yourself in the most interesting way you can.”

-He stares Em right in the eyes.
+He stares Elliot right in the eyes.
 “I could find out who you are, but more importantly, why you are.”

-“Oh!” he seemingly remembers, turning to belatedly answer Cécilia’s question.
+“Oh!” he remembers, turning to belatedly answer Cécilia’s question.
 “You can call me Em.”
 Every performer needs a pseudonym.
 Well, every performer whose go-to audition comprises of telling minors he can doxx them.